-Prior to our corporate reorganization, the share capital of Autolus Limited was divided into the following classes: series A preferred shares, B ordinary shares and C ordinary shares.
-Prior to the effectiveness of the registration statement of which this prospectus forms a part, the shareholders of

-Autolus Limited will exchange each of these classes of shares of Autolus Limited for the same number and class of shares in Autolus Therapeutics Limited.
-As a result, Autolus Therapeutics Limited will become the sole shareholder of Autolus Limited.
+Prior to our corporate reorganization, the share capital of Autolus Limited was divided into the following classes: series A preferred shares, B ordinary shares, C ordinary shares and deferred shares.
+On June 15, 2018, the shareholders of Autolus Limited exchanged each of these classes of shares of Autolus Limited for the same number and class of shares in Autolus Therapeutics Limited.
+As a result, Autolus Therapeutics Limited became the sole shareholder of Autolus Limited.
+Following the share exchange, holders of options over shares in Autolus Limited will exchange their options for options over shares in Autolus Therapeutics Limited (now called Autolus Therapeutics plc).